HL7/fhir-cow-ig/input/pagecontent/glossary-and-key-resources.md

 ### Actors:

-This guide describes interactions between those requesting and those performing services.
+This guide describes interactions between providers who request that some action be taken and other actors who fulfill those requests.
 The following terms are used:

 * **Placer, requestor, referrer, and prescriber** are treated as equivalent.
 We generally avoid "Requestor" to prevent confusion with client-server terminology.
 * **Performer, fulfiller, and service provider** are also considered equivalent.
 Note that these often refer to *potential* fulfillers of a request.